AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 - azure-openai
 name: Build a Copilot app using Azure Cosmos DB & Azure OpenAI Service
 urlFragment: chat-app
-description: Sample application that implements a Generative AI chat application that demonstrates context windows, semantic cache and Semantic Kernel integration.
+description: Sample application that implements a Generative AI chat application that demonstrates context windows, semantic cache, RAG Pattern with custom data and Semantic Kernel integration.
 azureDeploy: https://raw.githubusercontent.com/AzureCosmosDB/cosmosdb-nosql-copilot/main/azuredeploy.json
 ---

-# Build a Copilot app using Azure Cosmos DB & Azure OpenAI Service
+# Build a Copilot app using Azure Cosmos DB,Azure OpenAI Service and Azure App Service

-This sample application shows how to build a Generative-AI application using Azure Cosmos DB using its new vector search capabilities and Azure OpenAI Service and Semantic Kernel.
+This sample application shows how to build a Generative-AI RAG Pattern application using Azure Cosmos DB using its new vector search capabilities and Azure OpenAI Service and Semantic Kernel.
 The sample provides practical guidance on many concepts you will need to design and build these types of applications.

 ![Cosmos DB + ChatGPT user interface](screenshot.png)